volusion/element/content/references/sdk.md

 #### 'products.getRelatedBySlug()'

-A method that returns a Promise that resolves with an array of related products for the given Product SEO Friendly Name (slug).
+This method returns a Promise that resolves with an array of related products for the given Product SEO Friendly Name (slug).

 #### Usage